 Print anything from anywhere.

-The responsive web interface for your 3D printer
+The snappy web interface for your 3D printer

 Make your printer wirelessConnect you printer to a small embedded and WiFi enabled device such as the popular Raspberry Pi, install OctoPrint on it and you have an instant wireless printer.

 Control your printerStart, pause and stop print jobs, remotely move the print head along all axes, extrude, retract or just define your own custom controls.

 Monitor your printsGet constant feedback regarding the current progress of your print job, your printer's extrusion and bed temperature.
 Watch your print live via the embedded webcam feed or create a timelapse movie.

 Free as in beer and speechOctoPrint is free and open source software released under the Affero General Public License (AGPL).